bmanders716/bmanders716.github.io/cookbook.md

 Rabbit Pie.

 _Ingredients_--1 rabbit.
-               º†lb. of salt pork.
+               Ï†¨b. of salt pork.
-               1†lb. of rough puff or flaky paste.
+               1‡¨¢. of rough puff or flaky paste.
-               Ω pint of water.
+               Ì†∞int of water.
                2 hard-boiled eggs.
                Pepper and salt.